PrefCLM: Enhancing Preference-based Reinforcement Learning with Crowdsourced Large Language Models

 Drawing from this parallel, we introduce PrefCLM, a novel framework that leverages crowdsourced LLMs as simulated teachers in PbRL.
-As illustrated in Fig. \ref{fig:concept}, our main idea is to pivot from the engineered scripted teacher prevalent in prior research to an LLM-based crowdsourced evaluation paradigm, which harnesses the diversity and collective intelligence of multiple LLM agents, in evaluating robot behaviors.
+As illustrated in Fig. \ref{fig:concept}, our approach centers on an LLM-based crowdsourced evaluation paradigm, which harnesses the diversity and collective intelligence of multiple LLM agents to evaluate robot behaviors.
 To efficiently manage the uncertainties and conflicts within the crowdsourcing, we further integrate the Dempster-Shafer Theory (DST) \cite{shafer1992dempster} to seamlessly fuse individual evaluative feedback from LLM instructors as a crowdsourced preference used in the PbRL process.
 Moreover, we introduce a human-in-the-loop (HITL) module that enables PrefCLM to incorporate language-based user feedback on iteratively learned robot policies during the PbRL process and accordingly adapt the evaluation patterns, leading to synthetic crowdsourced feedback that more closely aligns with unique user preferences in HRI scenarios.

 The overview of the proposed PrefCLM with four main components is depicted in Fig. \ref{fig:framwork}.
-Our key contributions in this letter can be summarized as:

-\begin{itemize}[leftmargin=*] \item We propose PrefCLM as a novel solution to enhancing the feedback efficiency in PbRL with synthetic preferences from crowdsourced LLM agents, eliminating the need of intricate reward engineering for creating scripted teachers and enabling a more dynamic and nuanced evaluation pattern.
+Our key contributions in this letter can be summarized as: \begin{itemize}[leftmargin=*] \item We propose PrefCLM as a novel solution to enhancing the feedback efficiency in PbRL with synthetic preferences from crowdsourced LLM agents.
 PrefCLM can also refine synthetic preferences to match unique and subtle user expectations more closely through interactive user inputs. \item We introduce crowdsourcing and DST principles to efficiently leverage the collective intelligence and variegation of multiple LLM agents in evaluating robot behaviors and reflecting user individual expectations, elevating the quality and relevance of the crowdsourced preference feedback. \item Our extensive experiments demonstrate that PrefCLM can achieve competitive or superior task performance compared to expert-tuned scripted teachers across various benchmark general RL tasks.
 As supported by a user study (N=10), PrefCLM with user interactive inputs can facilitate more personalized robot behaviors, significantly boosting user satisfaction in real-world HRI scenarios. \end{itemize}